Green Home Building

 Size: Many prospective homeowners assume that building a green home means having a tiny house.
 While tiny houses are certainly trendy right now, this is not true!
 Green homes come in all shapes and sizes.
 The Navigate Homes team is ready to work with you to design an energy-efficient, sustainable home that fits your needs.

 Location: Choosing a location is incredibly important if you plan to run your home on solar energy.
-Solar powered homes need to have consistent sun access from 9:00 AM to 3:00 PM each day.
+Solar-powered homes need to have consistent sun access during the middle of each day.
 Navigate Homes has the largest selection of premium land and our team will make sure that your lot will keep your home powered up.

 Thinking about insulation: A well-insulated home is a happy home!
 However, many homeowners do not consider their insulation options and end up with homes with poor heat retention and loss.
 Navigate Homes has strong relationships with local businesses that will ensure your home is well insulated and energy efficient.